DylanMorgani/osticket-prereqs/README.md

 <p>
 <h2>3.
 Install osticket, IIS, and Dependecies</h2>

-- install this folder in the virtual machine using this link (https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)  this is a folder containing all dependecies and osticket
+- install this folder in the virtual machine using this link (https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)  this is a folder containing all dependecies and osticket web application
 <p>
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/9aec9283-8cc1-43b3-8d47-981a857c739b" />
 </p>

-<h3>Installing IIS</h3>
+<h3>Installing and enabling Internet Information Services (IIS) to host the osTicket</h3>

 - Install/Enable IIS in windows with CGI
   - go to windows settings Control Panel